 RMAI Infographic Demonstrating High Compliance Level of RMAI Certified Businesses

 When looking at the number of accounts RMAI certified businesses collect on, only a small percentage of those accounts receive complaints on the Consumer Financial Protection Bureau’s (CFPB) Consumer Response Portal: 1 out of 5,000 accounts in collections receive complaints.
 Based on CFPB data, the infographic shows that 100 percent of consumer complaints received responses from the certified businesses, and 99.3 percent of the responses were timely.
-Additionally, out of the 132 certified businesses, 97 percent have a statistical zero percent, or no complaints filed.
+Additionally, out of the 132 certified businesses, 97 percent have statistically zero percent, or no complaints, filed.

 The Impact of the Receivables Management Certification Program on Litigation

 The Receivables Management Certification Program (RCMP) standards meet, exceed, or are unprecedented in existing state and federal regulations, ensuring consumers stronger and more stringent protections when dealing with RMCP certified businesses.
 This infographic shows how litigation against the sample of businesses decrease by 20.8% after earning a certification designation.

 Higher Risk Borrowers May Be Negatively Impacted by New Consumer Regulations

 As the CFPB considers new regulations for consumer debt collection, it is important that policy makers understand the potential consequences such regulatory proposals have on the consumer.
 This backgrounder summarizes how new regulatory proposals, designed to protect the consumer, tend up having unintended consequences.
 They also limit flexibility in debt collection practices, as indicated in the recent study conducted by Professor Todd Zywicki of the Mercatus Center at George Mason University.

 The Impact of Regulations on Consumer Debt Collections